 1. Hire a local moving company whenever possible.

 It always works better to hire local movers for a long-distance need.
-If you are only working with an agency over the Internet, then it is easier to misrepresent licensing, qualifications, and reputation.
+If you are only working with an agency over the Internet, it is easier to misrepresent licensing, qualifications, and reputation.
 Try to visit the office of the firm you wish to hire so that you can take a look at their equipment.

 2. Get an estimate for your long-distance move.